 Permits approved and issued by the Minneapolis Fire Inspections or Minneapolis Construction Code Services are required to erect a canopy, tent, and/or membrane structure for any purpose.
 All structures shall conform to the structural strength, fire safety, means of egress, accessibility, light, ventilation, and sanitary requirements to ensure public health, safety, and general welfare.
 Tent/Membrane Structure requirements and authority are under Chapter 31 of the Minnesota State Fire Code.
 Additional requirements may include a Building Permit, Mechanical Permit, Plumbing Permit, and/or a State of Minnesota Electrical Permit based on the requirements of Section 3103 of the Minnesota State Building Code and the Minnesota Electrical Code.
-See Temporary Use in Existing Building for Super Bowl Requirements and Application.
+See Requirements for Temporary Use in Existing Building for Super Bowl and Application.

 Air-inflated Structure.
 A structure that uses air-pressurized membrane beams, arches or other elements to enclosed space.
 Occupants of such a structure do not occupy the pressurized areas used to support the structure.

 Air-supported Structure.
 A structure wherein the shape of the structure is attained by air pressure, and occupants of the structure are within the elevated pressure area.

 Membrane-Covered Frame Structure (Canopy).
 A non-pressurized building wherein the structure is composed of a rigid framework to support a tensioned membrane which provides the weather barrier.

 Membrane-Covered Cable Structure.
 A non-pressurized structure in which a mast and cable system provides support and tension to the membrane weather barrier and the membrane imparts stability to the structure.